 Gov. Jared Polis touts factory-built homes as part of affordable housing solution

-Our resources - including land - are finite and the governor says we can't afford to make the mistakes California has.
+The Centennial State's resources -- including land -- are finite and the governor says we can't afford to make the mistakes California has.
 He laid out a wide-ranging plan to address the crisis and highlighted Fading West Development, a manufactured home builder in Buena Vista, as part of the solution.

 Charlie Chupp is CEO of the company that assembles one home every two weeks in a factory, "18 stations of assembly line.
 It's like looking at a Toyota being assembled on an assembly."

-The governor says not only are manufactured homes faster to build but cheaper.
-He says they're twenty percent less expensive than homes built on-site: "What you get is basically the economy of scale.
-The fact that you're turning these around in a large facility where it doesn't matter if it's negative five degrees outside because you're working inside a building it means a lot more production capability."
+The governor says not only are manufactured homes faster to build, but cheaper.
+He says they're 20% less expensive than homes built on-site: "What you get is basically the economy of scale.
+The fact that you're turning these around in a large facility where it doesn't matter if it's -5 degrees outside because you're working inside a building it means a lot more production capability."

 While labor and materials are important factors in a home's price, Eric Schaefer, vice president of sales and strategic partnerships at Fading West, says things like water tap fees and permits are a third of the cost.